You have a right to work

 Do you know that as a temporary displaced person and Ukrainian citizen covered by the Special Act in Poland, you have the right to work?
 But what is equally important - you have rights at work.
 And it is in your interest to know them.

 Under The Special Act, refugees from Ukraine receive the same rights as Poles to legally reside, work and apply for benefits in Poland.

-Looking for employment is challenging for everyone, especially for the newcomers in the country, who are learning how to navigate the new system, regulations and labor market.
+Looking for employment is challenging for everyone, especially for the newcomers in the country, who are learning how to navigate the new system, regulations and labour market.
 Learn your rights, be updated and know you are not alone.
 We will support you.

-Knowing your rights and the rules on the labor market will help you find better and more stable jobs and avoid difficult situations.
+Knowing your rights and the rules on the labour market will help you find better and more stable jobs and avoid difficult situations.
 Be sure you know your rights, what you can expect from the employer and what to do if you feel your rights are not respected.
 Always remember to:

 You got a new job.
 That is great news.
 Congratulations!
 The employer says you can start to work immediately and you will take care of the paperwork later?
 That is wrong.

 Everyone who starts work in Poland must sign a contract with the employer in writing no later than on the first day of work.
 The contract should indicate the parties (an employer and an employee), the type of contract (the most common are: labour law contract, contract of mandate and contract of commission), the date of conclusion, the type of work, gross salary, the start date of work, working time.
 The employee must have the contract provided in a language they understand.

 Note: the wage for the full-time job specified in the contract cannot be lower than the minimum wage (from January 1, 2023 it is 3,490 PLN).
 The minimum hourly rate is PLN 22.80 gross.